Gerardbulky/elk-deployment/README.md

 ![Netwrok Settings](images/port.png)

-## Access Application
+#### Access Application
 Now go to your web browser, and add your Virtual machines IP Address and port 5000 as shown below:

 http://<<IP:address>>:5000

-## Create Azure Container Registry
+## Build & Push Image To Container Registry
-To access Azure CLI on a your Linux(Ubuntu distribution or Debian distribution) machine, Run the following command:
+Azure Container Registry allows us to store, build and deploy images on Azure.
+We will need to create a registry to store our image.

+We will need to install the Azure CLI to create our ACR account.

+#### Install Azure CLI
 ```sh
 curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash
 ```